-The pro se plaintiff, Melba A. Tilmon, brings this employment-discrimination action against her employer, Polo Ralph Lauren Factory Store, alleging that due to her age and race (African-American) she has been passed over for promotions and wage increases.
-Plaintiff has filed a motion asking the court to appoint counsel to represent her in this case (ECF No.
+The pro se plaintiff, Melba A. Tilmon, brings this employment-discrimination action against her employer, Polo Ralph Lauren Factory Store, alleging that she has been retaliated against for filing a discrimination charge.
+Plaintiff has filed a motion asking the court to appoint counsel to represent her in this case (ECF No. 4).

-4).
 For the reasons discussed below, the motion is denied.